brenner-tobias/addon-cloudflared/.github/CONTRIBUTING.md

 to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [code of conduct][coc], please follow it in all your interactions with the project.

 ## Issues and feature requests